gmoncarz/machine_learning_tour/machine_learning_tour_site/content/_index.md

 ## The Data

 For this project, it is used 19 years of daily SPY quotes: from years 2000 to 2018.
-The raw data consits of six daily fields:
+The raw data consits of seven daily fields:

  * Date
  * Open